Padres pitcher accused of breaking into Arizona home

-PHOENIX (AP) — Police arrested San Diego Padres pitcher Jacob Nix after he was accused of breaking into a suburban Phoenix home through a doggie dog and was shot with a Taser by the homeowner.
+PHOENIX (AP) — Police arrested San Diego Padres pitcher Jacob Nix after he was accused of breaking into a suburban Phoenix home through a doggie door and was shot with a Taser by the homeowner.

 Nix, who is facing two counts of criminal trespassing, was released this week from the Maricopa County jail on $100 bond.